-The blog post below is about running and yoga, but applies to all forms of exercise that include an element of endurance and repetitive monotonous movement patterns, such as football, handball, tennis, basketball, cycling and swimming, to name a few of them.
+The blog post below is about running and yoga, but applies to all forms of exercise that include an element of endurance and repetitive monotonous movement patterns, such as football, handball, tennis, basketball, cycling, and swimming, to name a few.

 If you want to try to incorporate a few yoga poses as a supplement to your running training at home on the living room floor, the following 3 yoga poses are some of the best poses to supplement a form of training characterized by monotonous movement patterns.

-I always recommend that you start your yoga training with the help of a yoga teacher, both to ensure that in the long term you have a varied, challenging training routine that helps to ensure development over time, but also to ensure that you do not your training simply increases the stress load on the body and creates imbalances and injuries.
+I always recommend that you start your yoga training with the help of a yoga teacher, both to ensure that in the long term, you have a varied, challenging training routine that helps to ensure development over time but also to ensure that you do not simply increase the stress load on the body and creates imbalances and injuries.

 3 good poses to start with at home on the floor are: